JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/tdd_flow/index.md

 `embed:tutorials/visual_pytest/tdd_flow/pytest.ini`

-## Note

-If you're don't have PyCharm configured to use a font with ligatures such as JetBrains Mono or Fira Code, you're missing out.
-The double-equals symbol in this case is really slick-looking.

 Let's write a test for last name, causing `test_guardian.py` to finish like the following -- including the expected/actual ordering:

 `embed:tutorials/visual_pytest/tdd_flow/test_guardian.py`